eficode-academy/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 ```

 > `kubectl exec` can be used to execute a command inside a container inside a pod.
-> Since the multitool-5c8676565d-rc982 pod only runs a single container, called `multitool`,
+> Since the multitool-5c8676565d-rc982 pod only runs a single container, called `network-multitool`,
 > we do not have to specify the container explicitly, i.e.
 > ```shell
 > kubectl exec -it multitool-5c8676565d-rc982 -- bash